Anxious-preoccupieds have a different reaction to a fearful-avoidant’s close-but-not-too-close approach to relationships.

 - If the relationship provides the stability, trust and security an anxious attacher needs.

-- If an anxious attacher isn’t emotionally invested in the relationship and therefore less attached to the person they are with.
+- If an anxious attacher isn’t emotionally invested in the relationship and therefore not (or less) attached to the person they are with.

 It doesn’t mean their attachment style has changed and they will no longer be anxious in relationships, it just means their attachment anxiety isn’t activated.